Canberra Dance Theatre is a not‑for‑profit member organisation run by an enthusiastic volunteer Board with a range of skills and experience.

 Andrew enjoys keeping fit, singing, making things, propagating plants and growing vegetables, and playing with his grandson.

 Andrew is passionate about CDT’s inclusive vision of dance for all; and CDT’s role in the ecology of community dance in the ACT.
 He is a former public servant with leadership roles in public health and social policy.
-He has been a Board member and Board Secretary since 2024.
+He has been a Board member since 2024 and was Board Secretary from 2024 to 2026.

 Cameron Ong first took contemporary dance classes with CDT in 2018, after moving to Canberra from Melbourne.
 He has continued ever since, enjoying weekly classes at CDT alongside a passion for performing.
 He joined the Board in 2020 and has served as CDT’s Treasurer in recent years.